 2.)
 Man… this has been a DRY winter!

-One of the issues drawing air from inside your home to your combustion chamber has is that it creates a slight negative pressure within your house.
+One of the issues of drawing air from inside your home into your combustion chamber has is that it creates a slight negative pressure within your house.
 Nature abhors vacuums, as Aristotle said, so when you’re taking air from your house and force-drafting it out of your exhaust, you’re creating something that the environment wants to correct.
 Since you’re not pulling in air from anywhere else, it has to leak into your home from outside via windows, loose walls, and when you open the door every day.
 The bottom line?
-Warm, humid, expensive-to-heat air leaves your house and cold, dry air enters back in.
+Warm, humid, expensive-to-heat air leaves your house and cold, dry, outdoor air enters back in.
 That’s the definition of two steps forward, one step back.
 No joke, we’ve had customers call in and tell us how rough this winter has been with their kids getting bloody noses all the time.
 We tell them to get an outdoor in-take kit on their stove and the problem is solved overnight.
 Some of our customers with really tight houses and no in-take kit have even reported a strong gust of wind every time they open the door to leave in the morning.
 Think of all the movies where a space ship gets breached and everything is sucked out into the abyss but this time use papers flying around instead of people.
-The problem is the same thing, you’re reducing humidity around the clock, sucking in cold air that causes your stove to run more, and you’re creating a low-pressure system within your home.
+The problem is the same thing, you’re reducing humidity around the clock, sucking cold air into your house that causes your stove to run more, and you’re creating a low-pressure system within your home.
 It doesn’t sound like much, but it does truly add up over 6-8 months of the heating season.

 3.)
 The three legged stool of fire.
 Fuel, Heat, and Oxygen.